-College was HillSide Christian formerly Forrestfield Christian School.
-The College was established in 1977 with the intention of with families associated supporting the Forrestfield Community Church (now HillSide Church), and reflects similar values to those of the founding families and Church.
+HillSide Christian College was formerly Forrestfield Christian School.
+The College was established in 1977 with the intention of supporting families associated with the Forrestfield Bible Fellowship (now HillSide Church), and reflects similar values to those of the founding families and Church.
 The opinion of many parents at the time was that their values and ethics were not being reflected sufficiently by the state education system, therefore an independent Christian College in a single classroom was commenced.

 By the mid-1980s, the College had grown to about 150 children and operated adjacent to the Church.
-At this time, the Church had grown rapidly, so the leadership of the College decided to relocate the College to its existing site, with a view of expanding enrolment and services.
+At this time, the Church had grown rapidly, so the leadership of the College decided to relocate the College to its existing site with a view of expanding enrolment and services.

-Over the years, the College has extended its invitation to parents to enrol their children, provided they, and their family, affiliate with the Christian ethos and direction of the College.
+Over the years the College has extended its invitation to parents to enrol their children, provided they, and their family, affiliate with the Christian ethos and direction of the College.
 The College, however, reserves the right to enrol only those families deemed able to uphold and sign the Parent Declaration at enrolment.
 Parents and students must also actively maintain satisfactory enrolment conditions.